-The film is now in post, and slated for completion in Fall 2016.
+The film is now in post, and slated for completion (finally!) in the first half of 2017.
 Check back for more updates!

 What comes to mind when you think of a superhero?
 Special powers?
 Superhuman strength?
 Fighting the evil villains?
 All good, all the time?